youmisuk/HUD24-competition/README.md

 - Teams that secure the 1st and 2nd places will be awarded. *(will be updated)*

-- The two winning teams will present their work on April 29, which is the final meeting date for the HUD PhD Research Working Group meeting."
+- The two winning teams will present their work on April 29, which is the final meeting date for the HUD PhD Research Working Group meeting.

 ## Contact